callezenwaka/NLP/README.md

 # NLP sentiment analysis

-# Code to be update soon Bioinforexercisesmatics
+# Code to be update soon

 # All codes written in python